MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 manager: routlaw
 ---

-# Quickstart: Deploy an Azure virtual machine with the Azure SDK for Go
+# Quickstart: Deploy an Azure virtual machine from a template with the Azure SDK for Go

 This quickstart focuses on deploying resources from a template with the Azure SDK for Go.
 Templates are snapshots of all of the resources contained within an [Azure resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).
 Along the way, you'll become familiar with the functionality and conventions of the SDK while performing a useful task.